-(1) Certain data used in the charts above was provided by Navient under a data sharing agreement.
-Sallie Mae Bank has not independently verified, and is not able to verify, the accuracy or completeness of the data provided under the agreement.

-(2) Loans in a particular annual Charge-Off Vintage are charged off at different times during the Charge-Off Vintage year.
-Recovery data is not reported for loans in a particular annual Charge-Off Vintage until all loans in that annual Charge-Off Vintage are charged off.
-For example, in the charge-Off Vintage period based on the number of months all loans in that annual Charge-Off Vintage have been charged off.
-For example, in the charts above: (i) recovery data reported for loans in the 2017 Charge-Off Vintage represents received una particular period based on the number of months all loans in that annual Charge-Off Vintage have been charged off.
-For example, in the charts above: (i) recovery data reported for loans in the 2017 Charge-Off Vintage represents received during the first 6 months after a loan was charged off regardless of the month in 2016 during which such loan was charged off; and (ii) recovery data for loans in the 2016 Charge-Off Vintage represents received during the first 18 months after a loan was charged off regardless of the month in 2016 during which such loan was charged off.
+- (1) Certain data used in the charts above was provided by Navient under a data sharing agreement.
+Sallie Mae Bank has not independently verified, and is not able to verify, the accuracy or completeness of the data provided under the agreement. - (2) Loans in a particular annual Charge-Off Vintage are charged off at different times during the Charge-Off Vintage year.
+Recovery data is not reported for loans in a particular annual Charge-Off Vintage until all loans in that annual Charge-Off Vintage have been charged off.
+Once reporting starts, data reflects recoveries that were received in a particular period based on the number of months all loans in that annual Charge-Off Vintage have been charged off.
+For example, in the charts above: (i) recovery data reported for loans in that annual Charge-Off Vintage have been charged off.
+For example, in the charts above: (i) recovery data reported for loans in the 2017 Charge-Off Vintage represents recoveries received during the first 12 months after a loan was charged off regardless of the month in 2016 during which such loan was charged off; and (ii) recovery data for loans in the 2016 Charge-Off Vintage represents recoveries treeveries and the such loan was charged off.